JeppeKlitgaard/ObsidianTweaks/README.md

 | <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>5</kbd> | Toggle Heading - H5 |
 | <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>6</kbd> | Toggle Heading - H6 |

+### Move selection

+Move selection does not support going across lines.
+This seems unnecessary and is really messy to implement.
+### Better Toggles

+The default toggles in Obsidian can be quite wonky and do not always work well.
+The toggles implemented here should always return to the same state when toggled twice.

+They also do nice word-wrapping for you.

+Additionally __Bold__ and _Italics_ are implemented with underscores as well as asterisks.
+Simply bind the command you want.

+Math toggles are also included.
 ## Philosophy

 - By default no features are enabled.
 You can enable the features you want.